By Arthur Teboul//Updated /12 min read/Tutorial

 Do I need internet access to open an MD file?

 No. An MD file is a local plain-text document.
 Any text editor opens it offline.
-Desktop viewers like MacMD Viewer and VS Code also work entirely offline.
+Desktop viewers like MacMD Viewer ($19.99 one-time) and VS Code also work entirely offline.
 Only browser-based online viewers require an internet connection.

 What is the difference between viewing and editing an MD file?